Last Modified: 27 Nov 2012

 The Arenal volcano soars out of the surrounding countryside to 1633m in a perfect cone and to many people, illustrates perfectly what they expect a volcano to look like.
-The lower slopes, covered in nutrient-rich volcano soil, are covered in lush vegetation whilst the top often spews smoke, ash and even lava.
+The scenery consists of primary cloud forest and rainforest – this is a land of rivers, lakes and volcanic thermal hot springs.

 This morning we head out for a guided tour in Arenal National Park.
 The trails of this national park pass through interesting dwarf cloudforest where the rich bird life includes several species of hummingbird and Costa Rica’s national bird, the clay-coloured robin; renowned for its melodious song.

 The afternoon is free for optional activities in the local area.
 You may want to head further afield and take a day trip to Cano Negro; a wildlife refuge, great for migratory and resident birds as well as river wildlife – both mammals and reptiles.
 Horse riding is also available in the Arenal area.

 - Baldi Hot Springs - USD45

 Hotel (2 nts)